-Potential peering partners providing information requested above will be contacted within 1 calendar month to further discuss their requests.
+Potential peering partners providing all information requested above will be contacted within 1 calendar month to further discuss their requests.
 Note that Liberty Global:

-- Evaluates requests based upon actual long term observed traffic and will not setup trial peering.
+- Evaluates requests based upon actual long-term observed traffic and will not setup trial peering.

 - Requires a formal contract for any new peering agreement.

-Periodic review of this statement of principles will be conducted by Liberty Global to ensure that the eligibility requirements are consistent with Liberty Global’s business needs.
+A periodic review of this statement of principles will be conducted by Liberty Global to ensure that the eligibility requirements are consistent with Liberty Global’s business needs.
 Liberty Global may amend this document at any time.